teora13/SpaceXTelegramBot/README.md

 # spacextelegrambot
-:rocket: A bot sends details about any SpaceX launch according send number to your Telegram account
+:rocket: A bot sends details about selected SpaceX launch according its number

 Active modules:
 * telebot - official module for interaction with bot token